yangluo1234/dms1_blog/posts/week2-s2.md

 The audience needs to see how the flashing red lights and stationary objects are connected.
 The goal is to show how I feel trapped and unable to move forward.
 By syncing the audio wit the visual elements, viewers will better understand what I am struggling with and my anxiety.

 ## Rhythm, Tempo, and Pace ##
-I am going to create a fast-paced rhythm using quick cuts and intense music to reflect the sense of anxiety.
-The tempo will rise with the red light's intensity and I may use crossfades between each scene to make a smooth transition.
+In my vedio, I will use strong music at the beginning to establish a rhythmic tempo to catch the viewers' attention.
+As the red light starts flashing, the sound will grow louder with background music.
+And I use quick cuts synchronised with the peak of the background music to bring all the trapped objects together, creating a tense and nervous atmosphere.
+The rhythm and tempo change significantly in the final part of my vedio, where the background music transitions to a bright and brisk tone.
+This change in pace symbolises my move forward and the release of anxiety.
+The more uplifting rhythm at the end contrasts with the earlier intensity, highlighting the emotional journey from anxiety to resolve.

 ## Updated Storyboard (Description/Sound details added) ##